-Even with the cooler weather setting in, it’s important to remember that maintaining your customers’ ponds and other water features are mandatory.
+Even as it gets colder, it’s important to remember that maintaining your customers’ ponds and other water features are mandatory.

 For customers with decorative ponds on their property, especially ones that harbor fish, it’s important to talk to them before the extreme cold sets in.
 If you live in an area where it stays fairly warm throughout the winter, there’s not much extra maintenance you’ll need to perform.
 For those who experience cold weather, snow and freezing ice, talk to your customers about whether or not they wish to keep their ponds up and running during the season.